-A growing number new luminaires based on LED sources, LED retrofit or conversion solutions for T8 linear fluorescent lamps are available in the EU market.
+A growing number new luminaires based on LED sources (both replacing T5 and T8 lamps), LED retrofit or conversion solutions for T8 linear fluorescent lamps are available in the EU market.
 Whether these lamps are adequate substitutes is discussed extensively in chapter 6.2.
 The overall impact of such substitutes in the market and the speed of adaptation is hard to estimate.
 Some aspects of the substitution should be mentioned here: